Hassanzahid2003/Student-Behaviour-And-Performance/readme.txt

-# Student Behavior Analysis Project
+📊 Student Behavior Analysis Project

-## Overview
+🧠 Overview

-This project explores a dataset of student behaviors, including academic performance, demographic information, and lifestyle factors.
-The goal is to identify patterns and insights that could help improve student outcomes.
+This project explores a dataset of student behaviors, academic performance, demographics, and lifestyle factors to uncover patterns that may influence student success.
+The objective is to provide actionable insights that could help educators and administrators improve student outcomes.

-## Files
+📁 Files

-*   **`EDA_on_Student_behaviour_Dataset.ipynb`**: Jupyter Notebook containing the exploratory data analysis.
+EDA_on_Student_behaviour_Dataset.ipynb — Jupyter Notebook containing the full exploratory data analysis process.

-## Data Source
+📚 Data Source

-The dataset consists of 5,000 rows and 23 columns, covering various aspects of student life.
-Key attributes include academic scores (attendance, midterm, final), demographics (gender, age, department), and lifestyle factors (study hours, extracurricular activities, stress levels).
+The dataset consists of 5,000 rows and 23 columns, capturing:

+Academic metrics: Attendance, Midterm Score, Final Score

+Demographics: Gender, Age, Department

+Lifestyle factors: Study hours, Sleep hours, Extracurricular activities, Stress levels

-## Exploratory Data Analysis (EDA)
+📈 Exploratory Data Analysis (EDA)

-The `EDA_on_Student_behaviour_Dataset.ipynb` notebook performs the following analyses:
+The notebook performs a comprehensive EDA, including:

-*   **Dataset Overview**: Examination of the dataset's structure and initial descriptive statistics.
-*   **Data Cleaning**: Identification and handling of missing values.
-*   **Statistical Summaries**: Calculation of descriptive statistics for numerical variables.
+Dataset Overview: Structural summary and initial statistics

+Data Cleaning: Handling of missing values and inconsistent data

+Descriptive Statistics: Summaries of numerical and categorical variables

+Visualizations:

+Histograms and box plots for distribution analysis

+Scatter plots for feature relationships

+Correlation heatmaps for identifying strong associations

-## Key Insights
+🔍 Key Insights

-*   Average attendance is 75.43% with a standard deviation of 14.37%.
-*   Stress levels range from 1 to 10, with a mean of 5.48.
+Average Attendance: 75.43% (std: 14.37%)

+Mean Stress Level: 5.48 (scale 1–10)

-*   The scatterplot visualization (`image.jpg`) shows the distribution of sleep hours per night across different departments.
+Sleep Analysis: A scatter plot showed the distribution of sleep hours per night across departments, revealing that students in certain departments sleep less on average.

+Study vs. Performance: Positive correlation found between study hours and academic scores.

+📌 Conclusion
+This project highlights how behavioral and lifestyle data can inform academic interventions.
+It lays the groundwork for predictive modeling or clustering in future stages.

-## Author
+👤 Author

-Hassan
+Hassan Zahid